PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/accounts_systems_set-up.md

 - UPHS = University of Pennsylvania Health Systems, i.e., hospital accounts
     - need to enroll in Duo Two-Factor Authentication as well
     - Stace should email you with your UPHS login information.
 This should include your Penn ID # and also a temporary password.
-    - Reset your password from the temporary password here:  Reset your password [http://uphsxnet.uphs.upenn.edu/is/security/passwords.html](https://nam11.safelinks.protection.outlook.com/?url=http%3A%2F%2Fuphsxnet.uphs.upenn.edu%2Fis%2Fsecurity%2Fpasswords.html&data=05%7C02%7Cbrooke.sevchik%40duke.edu%7Cf650f139c126486dbc4c08dcbc7f5a9d%7Ccb72c54e4a314d9eb14a1ea36dfac94c%7C0%7C0%7C638592502411360398%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C0%7C%7C%7C&sdata=B5ceghVrLUOYjfutVAHwhiEcGt%2BUu52nmoqOEWzy30I%3D&reserved=0)
+    - Reset your password from the temporary password according to the instructions in the email from Stace.
     - Access issues and password reset: Call the IS Service Desk at 215-662-7474
     - Use this for anything Penn Medicine related